What a Real Estate Agent Can or Cannot Do for You

 - Source of Income

-Expectations for Neighborhoods Populated by Protected Classes
+Neighborhoods Populated by Protected Classes

 It comes as a shock to many people when they learn that a real estate agent absolutely cannot address some requests because it is against the law.
 For example, if a newly married Jewish couple asks a real estate agent to find them a home close to a synagogue in an "adults only" community, the agent can't accommodate that request.
 Nor can the agent take into consideration the request to be located near any specific church.
 The agent can't so much as advertise that her listing is around the corner from a parish.